gtvb/Gabriel2233/README.md

 I'm a developer, and I love to learn and build new things.
 My main objective is improve my knowledgements, every single day.

+My main tools are JavaScript, ReactJs, React Native, MongoDB and NodeJs, although I'm improving my knowledgements with TypeScript, GraphQL and Prisma.
+Always looking for new things to know... :muscle:

 > When you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create.